dart-lang/site-www/src/language/patterns.md

 var {'user': [name, age]} = json;
 ```

-IF you know that the JSON data has the structure you expect,
+If you know that the JSON data has the structure you expect,
 the previous example is realistic.
 But data typically comes from an external source, like over the network.
 You need to validate it first to confirm its structure.